RJBaun/jungle/README.md

 # Jungle

-A mini e-commerce application that allows users to register/sign in, browse products by category, add items to their cart ,and check out.
+A mini e-commerce application that allows users to register/sign in, browse products by category, add items to their cart, and check out.
 Following checkout, an email is sent with order details.

-http://localhost:3000/rails/mailers/order/order_receipt
+Example emails can be found at: http://localhost:3000/rails/mailers/order/order_receipt

 ## Setup